2ndBillingCycle/pokemon_yeet/README.md

 pip install --upgrade pip
 ```

-Then, the game can be installed in the virtual environment:
+Then, install the game in the virtual environment:

 ```sh
 pip install ./